 Before investing in Bitcoin, do your own research on how it works, what it’s used for and whether it matches your investment objectives and risk tolerance.
 Only then should you dabble in Bitcoin or any other cryptocurrencies.
 In the meantime, consider this: Even with all its volatility, Bitcoin’s price has risen more than 20-fold over the past five years.

-Prediction: Historical Election-Year Trends Will Prove Accurate
+Prediction: Historical First-Year Presidency Trends Will Prove Accurate

 Prediction: You’ll Make (at Least) One Mistake